MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Set up MBS with Tiered Storage

 DPM 2016 introduced Modern Backup Storage (MBS), improving storage utilization and performance.
 MBS uses ReFS as the underlying filesystem.
 MBS is designed to make use of hybrid storage, such as tiered storage.
-To achieve the scale and performance claimed by MBS, we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with HDD for DPM native storage.
+To achieve the scale and performance claimed by MBS, we recommend using a small percentage (4% of the overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with HDD for DPM native storage.

 Once you configure tiered storage, the ReFS file system has the intelligence to store File System Metadata on the SSD tier.
 This improves the overall backup job time significantly.
-There is no further configuration required while configuring the protection groups, etc.
+There's no further configuration required while configuring the protection groups, etc.

 > [!NOTE]
 > - Tiering is recommended for faster backups.
-However, this is not a mandatory requirement to configure DPM storage.
+However, this isn't a mandatory requirement to configure DPM storage.
->- You cannot attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.
+>- You can't attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.
 Ensure that you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.
 > - When deploying DPM in a virtual machine, DPM 2019 can be deployed in a VM running on Windows Server 2016 or Windows Server 2019.
 For best performance, we strongly recommend DPM 2019 installed on Windows 2019 with the latest Windows update installed.